Privacy Policy

 • Account management: Identify and associate your connected Gmail account with your Service account

 We do not use Google user data for advertising, and we do not use it for purposes unrelated to the features described above.
+Our use and transfer to any other app of information received from Google APIs will adhere to the Google API Services User Data Policy, including the Limited Use requirements.

 6.3 How We Store Google User Data